mn519019/Ricky-Yang/Cloud Computing/K8S/container-pod.md

 - It is important to understand how much resoure can be used per pod, otherwise the other pod may not run in full capacity.
 - Limiting resource per pod may be efficient way to run healthy nodes
+- Resource **requests** and **limits** are being used to avoid system overload
+- If resource memory or cpu are over the set limits, the pod will be turned off and resecheduled.